john-cd/rust_howto/src/domains/gui.md

 ## Tauri

-[Tauri][tauri-web]⮳ is an app construction toolkit that lets you build software for all major desktop operating systems using web technologies.
+[Tauri][tauri-website]⮳ is an app construction toolkit that lets you build software for all major desktop operating systems using web technologies.
 It is similar to `Electron`.

 ## egui